Folsom Invisalign – Clear Braces In Folsom and El Dorado Hills

 Treatment time is usually about 9 to 15 months depending on where your teeth are located in your mouth, but a more specific time frame can be provided after your appointment.
 Would you like straighter teeth sooner?

 Am I An Ideal Candidate For Invisalign?

 Invisalign is a great solution for many who want to straighten their teeth without the visibility and discomfort that traditional metal braces can bring.
-However, it’s not right for everyone, and it is important to have a comprehensive exam with Dr. Chen or Dr. Skelton first to determine if it is right for you.
+However, it’s not right for everyone, and it is important to have a comprehensive exam with Drs.
+Skelton, Chen and Bernadett first to determine if it is right for you.

 If you have a more complex case that involves some of the following conditions, your dentist is less likely to recommend Invisalign to achieve your tooth straightening goals: